pivotal-mea-pa/qnb-workshop/pasw-workshop/README.md

 ### Join Workshops

-Alternately to the Next Steps lab, if you are combining this workshop with another (like steeloe-basics), this page can be the transition.
+If you would like to remove the Next Steps lab and join this workshop to another, look in the transition-pages PACE content.

 ## Config.json with labs for Windows Diego
 ```json